Determining the Topology and Deflection Angle of Ringholes via Gauss-Bonnet Theorem: Introduction

-An interesting wormhole solution with toroidal topology, known as a ringhole, was proposed by Gonzalez-Diaz \cite{GonzalezDiaz:1996sr,GonzalezDiaz:1997xc}.
+An interesting wormhole metric with toroidal topology, known as a ringhole, was proposed by Gonzalez-Diaz \cite{GonzalezDiaz:1996sr,GonzalezDiaz:1997xc}.
 In addition, several interesting aspects of such objects were examined; such as the possibility of observing other universe through ringholes \cite{GonzalezDiaz:2011ke,Gonzalez-Diaz:2011sia}, thermal processes in ringholes \cite{GonzalezDiaz:2010zz}, ringholes in a dark - energy universe \cite{GonzalezDiaz:2005sh,GonzalezDiaz:2003pb}.
-In this paper, we shall consider the gravitational lensing effect generated by the gravitational field of a ringhole, in particular we shall compute the deflection angle of light/massive particles using the Gauss-Bonnet theorem.
+In this paper, we shall consider the gravitational lensing effect generated by the gravitational field of a ringhole, in particular we shall compute the deflection angle of light/massive particles using the GBT.

 This paper is organized as follows.
-In Section II, we briefly review the ringhole solution then we shall use the GBT to determine the surface topology of rinholes.
+In Section II, we briefly review the ringhole metric then we shall use the GBT to determine the surface topology of rinholes.
 In Section III, we study the deflection of light applying GBT to the optical ringhole geometry.
 In Section IV, we study the deflection angle of relativistic massive particles.
 The last Section is devoted to conclusions.